FAQ/Fees

 In my phone consultations, this is the most frequently asked question.
 And there’s no one-size-fits-all answer.
 But here’s what I say:

-Everyone’s process is different, and there’s no clearly predictable timeline.
+Everyone’s process is different.
+There’s no clearly predictable timeline.
 But—give it 3 to 6 months of committed, dedicated, thoughtful work, and we should see a shift.
 Some people improve significantly in a short time.
 Others get little glimmers and signs that they’re on the right track.

 It may take time, but don’t let that hold you back.
 I hate to break it to you, but if your chronic pain is TMS, the mindbody connection is the only way forward.
 Period.
 The sooner you start, the sooner you recover.